John Sherman: Final years in the Senate

 Sherman was elected in 1892 to a sixth term, easily defeating the Democratic candidate in the state legislature.
 The more difficult fight had been for the Republican caucus's vote, as many preferred Foraker to Sherman.
 With assistance from Cleveland businessman Mark Hanna, and after four days of balloting, the caucus agreed to support Sherman over Foraker, and he was reelected by the full legislature on January 12, 1893.
 In 1894, Sherman surpassed Thomas Hart Benton's record for longest tenure in the Senate.
 His memoirs, Recollections of Forty Years in the House, Senate and Cabinet, were published the following year.
 In 1896 he gave speeches on behalf of fellow Ohioan William McKinley in his campaign for the presidency, but took a lesser role than in previous campaigns because of his advanced age.
 McKinley was elected over Democrat William Jennings Bryan.

 Sherman became known as a "friend of England" in Washington DC.
 He frequently made reference to British history in his speeches.
 Sherman believed there was a lot America could learn from England as an example with respects to economic systems, railroads and governance, and he was fond of highlighting the English origins of American political thought.
 While a sitting senator, Sherman travelled to the United Kingdom where he met with William Ewart Gladstone who at the time was the Prime Minister of the United Kingdom.
 He also met with John Bright and attended a speech given by Benjamin Disraeli.
 He returned even more convinced than he already had been that it was "in America's interests to pursue a close and amiable relationship with Great Britain."
 Winfield Scott Kerr wrote that "John Bright was in many respects the same type of statesman as John Sherman.
 A great speaker, and yet simple, direct and unostentatious to a degree approaching plainness."
-Out of all of the British statesmen who Sherman met overseas he was "most impressed" with John Bright, who was "in the prime of his strong, rugged, simple mahood" when Sherman met him.
+Out of all of the British statesmen who Sherman met overseas he was "most impressed" with John Bright, who was "in the prime of his strong, rugged, simple manhood" when Sherman met him.

 Wishing to see the appointment of Hanna, his friend and political manager, to the Senate, McKinley created a vacancy by appointing Sherman to his cabinet as Secretary of State.